dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3802: Cultural fusion can bring both benefits and drawbacks.
+### T3802: Cultural fusion can have negative consequences.

 |Support|
 |---|